AG-Systems/MicroProjects/Ideas/ideas.md

 workout site

-site that respects the artists
+Site that respects the artists

+Write a motivional book